Building graphics with Python

 These elements are the minimum required to understand the logic of matplotlib.
 To become more comfortable with these concepts, repeated practice is essential.

-2.2 Discovering matplotlib through Pandas
+1.2 Discovering matplotlib through Pandas

-Exercise 1: Create an Initial Plot
+Exercise 1: Create an initial plot

 The data includes several dimensions that can be analyzed statistically.
 We’ll start by focusing on the volume of passage at various counting stations.